 The annual assessment rate is two percent (2%) of gross short-term (30 days or less) sleeping room rental revenue.
-In years three (3), six (6) and nine (9) of the NVTID's term, the assessment rate may be recommended to be increased by the VNV Board of Directors and then brought to the NVTC Board for final approval.
+In years three (3), six (6) and nine (9) of the NVTID's term, the assessment rate may be recommended to be increased by the VNV Board of Directors, or successor destination marketing entity, and then brought to the NVTC Board for final approval.
 The maximum increase in years three (3), six (6) and nine (9) shall be one half of one percent (0.5%).
 The total assessment rate may not exceed three percent (3%) of gross short-term (30 days or less) sleeping room rental revenue.
 Based on the benefit received, assessments will not be collected on stays of more than thirty (30) consecutive days.
 Stays by government employees on government business shall not be subject to assessment.
-"Government employee" shall mean foreign or domestic government employees subject to exemption from transient occupancy tax pursuant to each municipality's municipal/county code.
+812,500, will be dedicated to the costs of managing TID funds and "Government employee" shall mean foreign or domestic government employees subject to exemption from transient occupancy tax pursuant to each municipality's municipal/county code.

 The table below demonstrates the estimated maximum budget with the assumption that the assessment rate will be increased to the maximum rate authorized in this Plan at the earliest opportunity as it is a required disclosure, it is not the anticipated course of action.
-Alternate courses of action may be taken in regard to implementing the assessment rate increase other than what is demonstrated in the chart below, within the parameters of this Plan.
+Alternate courses of action may be taken in regard to implementing TTD programs.
+These costs may include, but are notthe assessment rate increase other than what is demonstrated in the chart below, within the parameters of this Plan.